-- a.
-Meets enrollment criteria, including age, from the respite vendor - b.
-A Warren or Clinton County resident OR, Out of County Resident (if served by Strong Families/Safe Communities grant and a student at Warren County Learning Center or Southern Ohio Learning Center) - c.
-Must have a mental health diagnosis - d.
-Must be involved in MHRB funded behavioral health services - e.
+- 1. Meets enrollment criteria, including age, from the respite vendor - 2.
+A Warren or Clinton County resident OR, Out of County Resident (if served by Strong Families/Safe Communities grant and a student at Warren County Learning Center or Southern Ohio Learning Center) - 3.
+Must have a mental health diagnosis - 4.
+Must be involved in MHRB funded behavioral health services - 5.
 Preference should be given to (but is not limited to): - a.
 Youth whose families are struggling with the stressors of caring for a child with behavioral health needs - b.
-Youth who are being cared for by kin
+Youth who are being cared for by kin - c.
+Youth who are involved in multiple services - d.
+These funds may not be used for children in foster care placement or when alternative funding is already available.

-- c.
-Youth who are involved in multiple services - f.
-These funds may not be used for children in foster care placement or when alternative funding is already available. - g.
+e.
 There are no limitations as to the number of times a youth attends these respite opportunities.
 This should be determined on a case-by-case basis after evaluating the needs of the family/youth.

-2. Requirements:
+Requirements:

-- a.
-Youth is agreeable to attend respite opportunity - b.
-Parent/Guardian completes/signs: - i MHRB Liability Waiver (Attachment 1) - ii Vendor Registration forms (provided at the time of registration) - iii Release of Information so Agency can communicate with Vendor and can provide name to MHRB for tracking purposes - iv.
+- 1. Youth is agreeable to attend respite opportunity - 2.
+Parent/Guardian completes/signs: - a.
+Vendor Registration forms (provided at the time of registration) - b.
+Release of Information so Agency can communicate with Vendor and can provide name to MHRB for tracking purposes - c.
 Parent/Guardian transports to/from respite opportunity

-3. Process:
+Process:

-- a.
-No later than one week prior to start of the respite opportunity, Referring Agency will: - i.
-Recruit youth to refer for respite opportunities - ii.
-Document the youth's information on the tracking sheet in Sharepoint (or other mechanism developed by MHRB/Vendor to track registered youth) - iii.
-Obtain completed forms from parent/guardian - iv.
-Submit completed forms to: - Respite Vendor (contact information will be provided with registration forms) - MHRB (FAX # 513-695-1776 or via encrypted email to apeterson@mhrbwcc.org - b.
-Vendor shall notify MHRB if youth attended the respite opportunity or not. - c.
+- 1. No later than one week prior to the start of the respite opportunity, Referring Agency will: - a.
+Recruit youth to refer for respite opportunities - b.
+Document the youth's information on the tracking sheet in SharePoint (or other mechanism developed by MHRB/Vendor to track registered youth) - c.
+Obtain completed forms from parent/guardian - d.
+Submit completed forms to: - i.
+Respite Vendor (contact information provided with registration forms) - ii.
+MHRB (FAX # 513-695-1776 or via encrypted email to apeterson@mhrbwcc.org) - 2.
+Vendor shall notify MHRB if youth attended the respite opportunity or not. - 3.
 MHRB will receive an invoice from the vendor and will vet the billing numbers in relation to actual attendance and submitted forms from referring agencies.
-MHRB will pay vendor directly.
+MHRB will pay the vendor directly.

-4. Allocated Slots
+Allocated Slots